What are Transactions?

 The first part has to the do with the way ActiveRecord::Rollback exception is raised in Rails.
 In the above snippet the exception is caught by the inner transaction block, which triggers a ROLLBACK.
 However since ActiveRecord::Rollback exception is not re-raised by the transaction block, the outer transaction is unaware of the exception ever being raised.

 The second part of the reason has to do with the way nested transactions are implemented in Rails.
 At the time of writing, most databases don't support nested transactions at the database level.
 The only database that we're aware of that supports nested transactions is MS-SQL.
 Because of this, ActiveRecord emulates nested transactions by using savepoints.
-You can refer to the Official MySQL Reference on Savepoints for more information about savepoints.
+You can refer to the Official MySQL Reference on Savepoints (Link is not available) for more information about savepoints.

 Since the inner transaction is emulated and not treated as a real transaction, when the outer transaction sees no error raised in its block it commits all statements instead of rolling back the inner transaction's statements.